- Start a Business

 About the author

-Kristen Graminga is Chief Marketing Officer for BluePay, a firm that provides ways to accept credit cards for small business.
+Kristen Gramigna is Chief Marketing Officer for BluePay, a firm that provides solutions to accept credit cards for small business.
 She brings more than 15 years of experience in the bankcard industry in direct sales, sales management, and marketing to the company and also serves on its Board of Directors.